dori-dev/dblog/README.md

 sudo docker-compose up -d
 ```

-You can see dblog web page on http://localhost, Template and API's are accessable by docker containers which you can see with below command.
+You can see dblog web page on http://localhost, Template and API's are accessible by docker containers which you can see with below command.

 ```sh
 sudo docker ps -a